ALLTERCO/shelly-script-examples/SHELLY_MJS.md

 ===
 Replicate activation_switch profile from Gen1 devices.

+BLE in Scripting - Ruuvi example
+===
+Example how to use a 3rd party BLE sensor, read data and turn on switch based on the data.
+(Requires firmware version 0.12.0-beta1 or newer)

 cycle-switch.js: Configurable Cycle switch
 ===
 Replicate Cycle switch feature from Gen1 devices.
 Allows for custom list of operations to cycle through.